sighupio/fury-kubernetes-on-premises/examples/dashboard-add-user/README.md

-# Kubernetes Dashboard Adding User
+# Accessing Kubernetes Dashboard with Token

-This example shows how to create a User and to use a Bearer Token to access Kubernetes dashboard.
+This example shows how to access Kubernetes dashboard with authentication using a Bearer Token.
+Example uses `cluster-admin` ClusterRole which is already created after cluster provisioning.

 0. Run furyctl to get packages: `$ furyctl install --dev`

-1. Create a ServiceAccount, ClusterRole and ClusterRoleBinding to create a new user to access the dashboard.
+1. `rbac.yml` creates a ServiceAccount and binds it to the ClusterRole `cluster-admin`.

 2. Run `make build` to see output of kustomize with your modifications.